Wabri/Spotato/README.md

 ![help](images/spotato_help.png)

-	without any arguments the spotato shows what power have.
+Without any arguments the spotato shows what power have.

 * **previous**

 ![previous](images/spotato_previous.png)

 This command works as rewinder of the song or if the actual song is in the first seconds (based on Spotify rules) reproduce the previous song.

 * **next**

 ![next](images/spotato_next.png)

 This tell the potato to go to the next song.

 * **toggle**

 ![toggle](images/spotato_toggle.png)

 The most common command that everyone use most, if play than pause and if pause play.

 * **play**

 ![play](images/spotato_play.png)

 It works only if the song is not played (pause).

 * **pause**

 ![pause](images/spotato_pause.png)

 It works only if the song is in paused (play).

 It is very simple, if you want to skip song then run `spotato next` or if you want to pause the song just run `spotato pause` or even `spotato toggle`.
 Same